using the Hitachi H7100 TEM

 Figure 1.
 Cross-sections of the median ocellus of the alate female and male ants of Camponotus consobrinus.
 (A,A') Light micrographs of cross sections of the median ocellus, (B,B') transmission electron micrographs of the cross section of ocellar rhabdoms.

 Narendra A., Ramirez-Esquivel F. and Ribi, WA.
 Compound eye and ocellar structure for walking and flying modes of locomotion in the Australian ant, Camponotus consobrinus.

 Sci Rep. 2016 Mar 15;6:22331.
 Doi:10.1038/srep22331

-The Hitachi 7100 TEM can be used to detect viral particles by using negative staining techniques.
-The negative staining technique is a fast and easy way to see the fine structures such as viruses, bacteria and protein aggregates.
+The Hitachi 7100 TEM can be used to detect small viral particles by using negative staining techniques.
+The negative staining technique is a fast and easy way to see fine structures of viruses, bacteria and protein aggregates.

 Figure 2.
 Carboxysome compartment with rubisco

-(image provide by Dr. Wil Hee, Dr. Ben Long from Price Lab, RSB)
+(image provided by Dr. Wil Hee, Dr. Ben Long from Price Lab, RSB)

-Traditionally, cells are fixed with toxic chemicals, which can lead to severe artefacts in certain specimens.
-Cryo-fixation of the sample by plunge freezing preserves subcellular structures in cultured cell and small tissue samples as close to live condition as possible.
+Traditionally for observation in the TEM, cells are fixed with toxic chemicals, which can lead to severe artefacts in certain specimens.
+Cryo-fixation of the sample by plunge freezing preserves subcellular structures like liposomes and cell organelles in cultured cell as close to live as possible.

 CryoTEM provides images of thin vitrified specimens.
-The specimen remains chemically unmodified, providing a 'true vision' of the suspended material.
+The specimen remains chemically unmodified, providing a 'true representation' of the suspended material.